TruSat/trusat-backend/README.md

 CREATE DATABASE space DEFAULT CHARACTER SET 'utf8';
 ```
 When done, use the `exit` command.
 If you prefer a separate account, use the section below before exiting

 ### (Optional) Create an account to use
 ```
 CREATE USER 'newuser'@'localhost' IDENTIFIED BY 'user_password';
 Select PASSWORD('user_password');
 ```
-Use the string that is printed, starting with `*`, and paste it into the right side of the following command
+Use the string that is printed, starting with `*`, and paste it into the right side of the following command.
+Decide on the access this user will have or use the last command
 ```
 SET PASSWORD FOR 'newuser'@'localhost' = '';
 GRANT ALL ON *.* to newuser@localhost IDENTIFIED BY 'user_password';